oracle/odpi/doc/src/public_enums/dpiStatementType.rst

 ==========================  ===================================================
 Value                       Description
 ==========================  ===================================================
+DPI_STMT_TYPE_UNKNOWN       Indicates that the statement type is unknown.
 DPI_STMT_TYPE_SELECT        Identifies a select statement.
 The member
                             :member:`dpiStmtInfo.isQuery` will be set to 1.
 DPI_STMT_TYPE_UPDATE        Identifies an update statement.
 The member